Three preparators carefully install a panel painting by Tommaso del Mazza.

-Preparators carefully rehang The Annunciation by Tommaso del Mazza.
+Preparators carefully rehang The Annunciation by Tommaso del Mazza

+When you look at a painting in a museum, do you ever wonder why it is hanging there?
+And why there, and not in the gallery next door?
 How was it installed?
 What would happen if it needed to be removed for conservation treatment?
 Would an empty space be left behind, or would the whole gallery be rearranged?

 During my internship, I’ve delved into a fascinating but often overlooked aspect of a curator’s job: the relocation of art in the galleries.
 Moving objects around is a necessary part of museum work, prompted by the arrival or departure of objects here on loan, by conservation treatments, or by the arrival of new acquisitions.
 This summer I shadowed several of the Getty’s paintings curators and learned how they approach replacing paintings and rearranging galleries under different circumstances.